How to Use Retirement Savings to Fund the World’s Longest Coffee BreakMay 1st, 2018

 Rollover to an IRA –

 Pro, similar to leaving the monies in the plan, IRA accounts continue to grow on a tax deferred basis but provide you with increased flexibility.
 You can decide the appropriate risk tolerance for your portfolio investing in any stocks, bonds or mutual funds you would like.
-You have complete control over how much and how often withdrawals are made from this IRA account.
+You have complete control over how to use retirement savings, deciding how much and how often withdrawals are made from this IRA account.

 Con, IRAs require a little more work in setting the account up and are subject to market rate risks.

 Whether your savings are in 401(k), 403(b), 457 or IRA Accounts or a combination of retirement accounts you will need to build a sound retirement plan.
 Sound confusing?
 Too many options?
 Don’t know where to start?
 This is where JMR Financial Group can help!

 JMR Financial Group can design a retirement income stream that meets your retirement needs and goals.